System Center Service Manager includes two types of web parts as follows:

 6. Go to IIS and change the application pool identity of the SharePoint services site (where you want to deploy the solution package) to SM SDK service account.

-7. In the Features view of the SharePoint site make sure that only windows authentication is enabled.
+7. In the Features view of the SharePoint site make sure that

 8. Change the session state mode of the SharePoint Site to “Use Device Profile”.